-Changes to the skin usually start about 10 to 14 days after treatment has started.
+Changes to the skin usually start about 2 weeks after treatment has started.

 Skin changes may get gradually worse during treatment.
 They may also get worse a week or two after treatment has finished.

 There is no need to apply creams or lotions before your treatment starts.